getwtxt/getwtxt/README.md

 facilitating the discovery of new users to follow and allowing the search of statuses for tags and key words.

-Until now, there has primarily been a single registry application available for enthusiasts to use to run their own `twtxt` registry.
-Why not add some diversity to the landscape?

 \[ [Installation](#installation) \] \[ [Configuration](#configuration) \] \[ [Using the Registry](#using-the-registry) \] \[ [Benchmarks](#benchmarks) \] \[ [Notes](#notes) \]

 ## Features